 Thoughts of selling personal data

 Over the last few years there have been a number of stories, ideas and postings regarding selling personal data.
 I thought I'd gather them up in one place because they are defining a requirement that needs to be fulfilled - probably within the next 12 months.
+Original post from 2007, updated Feb 2018.

 2002 - Chris Downs, founder of the Service Innovation and Design company Live|Work set up a project called Loome.
 Here he offered 800 pages of personal information up for sale on eBay.
 The project was also covered by Business Week in its article Wanna See My Personal Data?
 Pay Up.